8u9i/8u9i/README.md

 - 👋 Hi, I’m @8u9i
 - 👀 I’m interested in learning PY language.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on twitter.
+- 💞️ I’m looking to collaborate on discord.
 - 📫 How to reach me insta

 <!---